 The present findings indicate that greater total and social-evaluative stress severity during early adolescence is associated with increased error monitoring in emerging adulthood.
 These results provide support for the notion that early adolescence is a sensitive period during which stress may more significantly influence neural networks involved in performance monitoring.
 In a notable extension of prior work, the present results also indicate that it is important to consider both the developmental timing and type of stressors experienced over the lifespan.
-Specially, we found that social-evaluative stress occurring during early adolescence was associated with a larger ERN, whereas life-threatening stress severity during midadolescence was related to a smaller ERN.
-However, total stress severity in early adolescence was also associated with
+Specially, we found that social-evaluative stress occurring during early adolescence was associated with a larger ERN, whereas life-threatening stress severity in early adolescence was also associated with enhanced error monitoring, which suggests that there are both cumulative and specific effects of stressor type on performance monitoring across development.
+This research therefore lays the groundwork for future prospective studies seeking to understand the long-term effects of stress-induced neural adaptations to the environment.